 Most people have heard of muscle stimulation or “e-stim” for sports or physical therapy, but most people don’t think of electronic stimulation as a potential sleep aid.
 These days there are a wide variety of different types of devices and they are growing in popularity as people are looking for solutions and realizing the important role of sleep quality in their daily lives.

-Microcurrent Sleep Aids Are A New Concept To Me.
-Are They Effective?
+Microcurrent Sleep Aids: Are They Effective?

 There are several benefits to using a microcurrent sleep aid and the first and primary benefit is that you aren’t putting anything inside your body.
 Many people will opt to use supplements or prescription medication, but they can come with side effects and can potentially be harmful or addictive.